The Top 10 K-Pop Entertainment Companies

-On the bright side, Cube entertainment was signed by AdShare, a monetization service for music, film, television, and sports rights holders.
+On the bright side, Cube entertainment was signed by AdShare.
+AdShare is a monetization service for music, film, television, and sports rights holders.
 This could be a sign of new direction as Cube Entertainment recently hired ex-chairman of Yedang Entertainment Shin Dae Nam.
 His knowledge in the media and entertainment fields could be a way for Cube to turn things around.

 Artists: PENTAGON, BTOB, CLC, Yook Sungjae, Yoon Doojoon, HyunA, Ga Yoon, G. NA, Jang Hyun Seung, and Lee Gikwang.

 2017 Estimated Net Worth: $39 Million